lambda-python-modules/curses/README.md

 # Python 3.6 missing standard module curses

-Lambda Python 3.6 environment has few standard modules missed.
+Lambda Python 3.6 environment had few standard modules missed.
 This is module to support ncurses.

+*This issue has been solved so you don't need this module anymore.*

 Installation
 ------------